DemocracyClub/aggregator-api/docs/new-development-deployment.md

 To begin, choose the Fully Qualified Domain Name ("FQDN") via which you want users to access this deployment.

-In the development environment, there is already infra set up to enable a direct subdomain of `environments.womblelabs.co.uk` and it makes sense for your FQDN to be a subdomain of that.
+In the development environment, infrastructure is already set up to enable deployments to be served over a direct subdomain of `environments.womblelabs.co.uk` and it makes sense for your FQDN to be such a subdomain.

 Unless you have a reason to do otherwise, choose an FQDN matching `<ENV>.environments.womblelabs.co.uk`, where `<ENV>` is your deployment's name.
 When you constructed that name (in [section 1](#setting-up-the-configuration-file) of this document) it was suggested to choose a name that only uses the characters `[a-z0-9]`.
 If you've also included a hyphen in your environment's name, things will probably still work, but consider removing it.
 If you've included any periods, *definitely* remove them as they won't work with the DNS guidance below.